shaznan/speech-therapy-app/docs/assets/Section_breakdown.md

 - View articles written by the community <br>

 > *Todo*:
-- [ ] Allow user to edit article if user is author. <br>
+- [ ] Edit article if user is author. <br>
-- [ ] Allow user to drag and drop local images in write articles editor instead of copy & paste URL
+- [ ] Drag and drop local images in write articles editor instead of copy & paste URL
 - [ ] introduce comments and likes on articles to increase user engagement.

 ## Bookstore